Menu

 Omnidirectional (pressure) microphones have the great advantage of picking up sound evenly from all directions (although some “omnidirectional” microphones are slightly directional at the highest frequencies).
 Using an omnidirectional guitar microphone is appropriate when you want to pick up the full sound of the instrument and you can maneuver it (using a gooseneck) a short distance away from the instrument.

 There are many sound sources on the acoustic guitar.
 Due to its size there are several good spots to pick from.
-Using an omnidirectional microphone – like the 4006ES Omnidirectional Microphone or the 4061 Miniature Omnidirectional Microphone – allows you to pick any one place, close to or, by using a gooseneck, at a short distance from the instrument.
+Using omnidirectional microphone – like the or the 4061 Miniature Omnidirectional Microphone – allows you to pick any one place, close to or, by using a gooseneck, at a short distance from the instrument.
 Using an omnidirectional microphone ensures the sound will not lack of low-end due to the proximity effect as when using directional microphones.
 Proximity effect is an increase in bass or low-frequency response when a sound source is close to a microphone.

 Using a directional microphone like the 4099 Instrument Microphone or the 4011ES Cardioid Microphone has the advantage of being able to focus on the sound of the key instrument, isolating it from surrounding sound sources, such as other instruments onstage or the PA system.
 On the other hand, directional microphones suffer from the proximity effect and therefore require more adjustment to find the preferred position.
 Moving acoustic guitar microphone close to the instrument will increase the low-end response and might be desirable.